sr99622/onvif-mcp/README.md

 The server is built in stages as listed below.
 Server host preparation sets up the baseline operating system configuration, Plain HTTP sets up the services without encryption, HTTPS creates the certificate and maps the endpoints for protection, and Authentication implements the Keycloak server for login credential requirements.
 A firewall can be added at the conclusion of the configuration for additional protection.

+ The Hermes agent is used to perform the configuration and can be prompted to follow this document and implement the steps as described in the runbooks referenced below.
+Values required for each step of the implementation are listed in the tables, Prompt Hermes with your own site specific variables and Hermes can implement the configuration autonomously.

 Be mindful of model context size when running the configurations shown below.
-As they are grouped, they will require around 90k token context window for each group of Runbooks.
-Starting a fresh context after each group is advised for models with standard context length.
-Runbooks can be execute individually on systems with modest context abilities.
+Starting a fresh context after it reaches 50 percent is advised.
+Runbooks can be execute individually on systems with modest context abilities if necessary.
+The runbooks cane be found in the `{{REPO_PATH}}/onvif-mcp/docs` directory.
+The runbooks are intended to be executed in the order listed.

 1. ### Server Preparation

     Follow the SERVER_PREP.md document in the docs folder after installing Ubuntu 26.04 on the host.
 The top section of the document installs several quality of life features that help manage the server, but are not strictly required for operation.
 The Essential Configurations section describes critical installations required for operation.
+The document assumes knowledge of the vi/nvim application for editing.

+    To use an SMB server for backups, follow the instructions in Step 1. of SMB_SERVE.md.

-    #### Set up password store and backup folder
+2. ### Set up password store and backup folder

     The system will need several secret passwords for cameras, shared folders and server management.
 The `GPG_KEY.md` runbook contains instructions for setting up a GPG protected password store for these secrets.